Frequently Asked Questions

 Tick testing results are returned by email to the address you provide at the time of submission.
 If you require your results to be returned in a different manner, please contact us to let us know.

 Yes.
 However, when possible, we prefer submission to our P.O. box.
 This provides a quick, streamlined delivery of submissions and ensures that ticks do not get lost when they arrive at one of our larger facilities.

 If you prefer to send your tick by courier, please contact us, and we can provide a non-P.O. box address to send the tick.

 What happens if my tick gets lost in the mail?

 We highly recommend that all tick submissions be sent through a service that allows tracking.
 Lost ticks without a tracking number may be unable to be located.
 If a tick is lost in transit and cannot be located, we will provide a full refund for testing services.
 Any other costs associated with sending the tick will need to be directed towards the appropriate mail service provider.

 Are you still open during the COVID-19 pandemic?

 Yes.
 Geneticks has remained open during the current COVID-19 pandemic.
-However, due to restrictions associated with our New Brunswick location, we have asked that ALL tick submissions be sent to our Ontario location for the time being.
 We will continue to update as the situation progresses.

 How will the pandemic affect my testing time?